 Final Thought

 Contrast always exists in photographs.
 There is always a certain difference between light and dark areas.
-A photographer must have to know how to change the value of the contrast to shift the mood of the image.
-Because that’s what you need to level up the image from ordinary to extraordinary one.
+A photographer must have to know how to change the value of the contrast to shift the mood of the image because that’s what you need to level up the image from ordinary to extraordinary.